freeCodeCamp/guide/src/pages/machine-learning/index.md

 In general, machine learning problems can be classified into supervised learning, and unsupervised learning.
 In supervised learning, you have the input and the labeled output, and you suspect that a relationship exists between the input and the labeled output.
 When you know neither what the labeled output is nor if a relationship exists, unsupervised learning will help you find structure in your data if there is one.

-In sum, there are two broad categories of machine learning
+We've covered two main categories of machine learning, but there are four broad categories of machine learning:

 1. Supervised learning
 2. Unsupervised learning
 3. Semi-supervised Learning
 4. Reinforcement Learning

-There are however other subcategories of machine learning you may encounter such as Semi-supervised and reinforced learning.

 #### More Information: